 I will be seeing a pre-screening of it a month before its release, and I will have a review ready for you all by the time it's available to you.

 - February 12th: Land

 Robin Wright's directorial debut, also starring Robin Wright, is a poignant drama about a local hunter who brings a lawyer back from the brink of death while on retreat in the harsh wilderness in the Rockies.
+This film is expected to premiere at Sundance Film Festival and will enjoy a theatrical release wherever movie theaters are open.
 The fact that Robin Wright is trying her hand at directing caught my eye and I look forward to the prospects this film has to offer.